argadevidya/Python-Project-Real-time-sign-language-detection-using-googles-mediapipe/README.md

 It recognizes the pattern and displays the pattern in the form of the text.
 Here we are making use of Mediapipe library provided by google which is open-source and it is a well-trained model to achieve high performance.
 With the help of models of Mediapipe library, Gestures of a hand can be determined using different technologies.
 So here are some signs that we have developed with our algorithm Such as Hello,Goodbye,yes,no,agree,disagree,not sure,directions-left,right,piece

 Here is a project Output you can see in the video

+Project Execution steps